scriptPilot/app-framework/DOCUMENTATION.md

 - Edit page components in *app/pages* folder
   - After adding, removing or renaming pages you have to run `npm run dev` again!
   - Study the code of the Demo App pages to learn how to realize things in App Framework
-- Edit [database rules](https://firebase.google.com/docs/database/security/quickstart) in *app/database-rules.json* file
+- Edit your [database rules](https://firebase.google.com/docs/database/security/quickstart) in *app/database-rules.json* file
-- Edit [storage rules](https://firebase.google.com/docs/storage/security/) in *app/storage-rules.txt* file
+- Edit your [storage rules](https://firebase.google.com/docs/storage/security/) in *app/storage-rules.txt* file

 ### Test your application